ajwills72/critical-thinking/docs/ScienceTruthHonestyNotesInteract.md

 generally frowned upon.
 There are two important recent developments that have emerged from this belief in the importance of publication.

-The first is a realization that the traditional method of academic publishing is getting in the way of the reasons we should be publishing in the first place.
+The first is a realisation that the traditional method of academic publishing is getting in the way of the reasons we should be publishing in the first place.
 Generally, scientists publish in scientific journals.
 Subscriptions to these journals cost thousands of pounds a year, and are generally only held in